sudhanshu-on/Project-Management-System/README.md

 **After making changes in readMe file, we always need to pull first before pushing new code **Started designing models
-**Due to antarang had to edit a BTS which took whole day
+**Due to antarang had to edit a BTS which took whole day **Its evening after the day and done with the models for the project auth.

 ### Installation